adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 > &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;
 <br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

-Don't take this advice the wrong way.
+Don't take this in the wrong way.
 MaintainableCSS has various strategies for reuse which I will talk about later.
 The problem is that trying to reuse the bits *in-between* the curly braces is problematic.
 Here's why:

 ## 1. Because styles change based on breakpoints

 Responsive Design means styling elements differently based on viewport size.
 Imagine coding a two-column grid to the following spec:

 1. Each column has 20px and 50px padding on "small" and "large" screens respectively.
 2. Each column has 2em and 3em font-size on "small" and "large" screens respectively.
 3. On small screens, the columns are stacked.
-Note: "column" is now a misleading class name.
+Note that "column" is now a misleading class name.

 Using atomic class names such as: `.grid`, `.col`, `.pd50`, `.pd20`, `.fs2` and `.fs3` makes this difficult at best.